 Our Annual Short Story Competition

-Past judges of the competition are Alan Carter, Catherine Chidgey, Kevin Ireland, Tina Shaw, Ted Dawe, Graeme Lay, Brigid Lowry, Gavin Bishop, Carl Nixon, David Hill, Fiona Kidman and Owen Marshall.
+This national competition is judged by a different, noted New Zealand writer each year and all entrants receive written feedback on the stories submitted.
+Past judges are Mandy Hager, Alan Carter, Catherine Chidgey, Kevin Ireland, Tina Shaw, Ted Dawe, Graeme Lay, Brigid Lowry, Gavin Bishop, Carl Nixon, David Hill and Fiona Kidman.

-Winning and shortlisted stories are published in a biennial anthology which also includes poems that have been displayed in the window of Page & Blackmore Booksellers.
-All contributors receive a free copy.
+Winning and short-listed stories are published in a biennial anthology which also includes poems that have been displayed in the window of Page & Blackmore Booksellers.

 There was no competition in 2011